-Can you tell us about your experience being cast in Series Two of The Worst Witch as Beatrice Bunch?
+Can you tell us about your experience being cast in Series 2 of The Worst Witch as Beatrice Bunch?

 I went through five rounds of auditions and weeks of waiting and I wasn’t sure if I got the part of Beatrice.
 I really wanted to be in The Worst Witch and turned down another role I was offered while I was waiting to hear from them.

 I was nervous, so when I got a phone call saying I got the part, I was super, super excited – it was my first ever CBBC show.
 I knew the show well and couldn’t wait to join the cast!

 How have you found your time in the show so far and what’s it like filming for a CBBC production?

 I loved every minute of the filming process, I met lots of friends and I loved getting into costume and playing a character.